UK Council for Psychotherapy

 Counselling or Psychotherapy in Camden, London NW1 - wrecked by guilt

 Holding On To Guilt, Shame Guilt can be viewed as a feeling of having done something bad, whereas shame can be experienced as we are bad.
+Shame can also underpin rampant consumerism, unhelpful habits and addictions.
 Our guilt & shame can be a strong driver for what we do & how we are in the world.
 We all have personal sensitivities to shame and guilt.
 Some, wrecked by guilt, may feel remorse, regret, disgrace for what we have done or said, our behaviour or self-sabotaging ways, the mistakes we've made.
 Ingrained inside, we may have become ashamed for who we are & what we've become, affecting our decision making.
 We may have a sense of self-betrayal or deep regret, self-loathing or hatred.
 Some of us may "go on guilt trips" (or be in contact with others who try to make us feel guilty, ashamed), have a "guilty conscience", "guilt complex" as if carrying a burden, beating ourself up so much so that we may struggle to pinpoint exactly why we feel guilty - for what we've done or are ashamed of - for who we are, being human.

 Shamelessness Shamelessness can be positive, so our behaviour is shame free.
 However, if we don't have any experiences of shame, or act cool as a defence, that shame never affects us, this could be problematic, if we end us treating everyone as an object, lack empathy.
 As if lack of shame is a good thing, we may feel omnipotent.
 Our healthy shame is part of being human, it regulates us and for those of us who are actually shameless, feeling shame would be an achievement.